-- a) Verify that the refrigeration module and its optional heating element are cycling. - b) Verify that the displayed temperatures are correct. - c) Check the temperature of the air being returned to the compartment to make sure the refrigeration module is cooling. - d) Adjust the thermostat set points. - e) Make sure the door and lid are closed and latched. - f) If sample compartment is to warm, verify evaporator fan is working.
+- a) Verify that the refrigerator is cycling. - b) Verify that the displayed temperatures are correct. - c) Adjust the thermostat set points. - d) Make sure the door is closed and latched. - e) If the sample compartment is to warm, verify the evaporator plate is warm and the compressor is running (may be hot to touch).
+The refrigerator maybe low on Freon.